Bose-Einstein condensation of a two-magnon bound state in a spin-one triangular lattice

 In fact, the $T=0$ phase diagram of the low-energy effective model \eqref{eq:boson} was already known~\cite{WesselS2005,HeidarianD2005,MelkoRG2005,BoninsegniM2005}.
 At small $t/V$, it consists of a supersolid phase for $\mu/V\approx 3$, a solid $\rho=1/3$ phase ($\rho$ is the boson density) that occupies a wide range of $\mu/V$ below 3, a superfluid phase near $\mu/V\approx 0$, and an empty phase for $\mu<-6t$.
 The solid $\rho =1/3$ phase is nothing but the $\frac{1}{3}$-plateau in both the effective spin-$\frac{1}{2}$ and the original spin-$1$ models.
-Since $s_i^-=P_0 \left( S_i^-S_i^-/2\right) P_0$ where $P_0$ is the projection operator to the doublet space, it becomes clear that the superfluid phase of the effective spin-$\frac{1}{2}$ model is indeed the SN phase of the spin-$1$ model ($\langle S_i^-S_i^- \rangle \neq 0$).
-The supersolid phase includes not only long-range diagonal order in the $z$-component of the spin operators, but also long-range off-diagonal order in terms of $s_i^-$.
+Since $s_i^-=P_0 \left( S_i^-S_i^-/2\right) P_0$ where $P_0$ is the projection operator to the doublet space, the superfluid phase of the effective spin-$\frac{1}{2}$ model is indeed the SN phase of the spin-$1$ model ($\langle S_i^-S_i^- \rangle \neq 0$).
+The supersolid phase includes not only long-range diagonal order in $s_i^z$, but also long-range off-diagonal order in terms of $s_i^-$.
 In other words, the superfluid order inside this supersolid phase is also SN in the original spin-$1$ model.
-The mapping between the spin-1 model and the hard-core boson model leads to Fig.~\ref{fig:2magnon}{\bf d} that summarizes the $T=0$ phase diagram, that agrees well with the experiment Fig.~\ref{fig:phd}{\bf e}.
+This mapping establishes Fig.~\ref{fig:2magnon}{\bf d} that summarizes the $T=0$ phase diagram, that agrees well with the experiment Fig.~\ref{fig:phd}{\bf e}.

-The zero-field phases of a similar spin-1 model was studied using the cluster mean-field (CMF) method ~\cite{Moreno-CardonerM2014}, which did not reach convergent results in the region where $D/J=3.97$.
-To improve on top of the perturbative and the CMF calculations, we performed density matrix renormalization group (DMRG) calculation~\cite{WhiteSR1992} on the TL model~\eqref{eq:model_TL}.
-The $T=0$ results with periodic boundary conditions along both directions are presented in Fig.~\ref{fig:dmrg}{\bf a}-{\bf b} (see SI for additional results with cylindrical boundary condition), where we computed the magnetization, the in-plane dipolar and quadrupolar structure factors:
+The zero-field phases of a similar spin-1 model were studied using the cluster mean-field (CMF) method ~\cite{Moreno-CardonerM2014}, which did not reach convergent results in the region where $D/J=3.97$.
+To improve on top of the perturbative and the CMF results, we performed density matrix renormalization group (DMRG) calculation~\cite{WhiteSR1992} on the TL model~\eqref{eq:model_TL}.
+The $T=0$ results with periodic boundary conditions along both directions are presented in Fig.~\ref{fig:dmrg}{\bf a}-{\bf b} (see Supplementary Information Sec.~\RNum{11} for additional results with cylindrical boundary condition), where we computed the magnetization, the in-plane dipolar and quadrupolar structure factors: